mfenniak/dynamodb_fdw/README.md

 The fields in this example table are:
 - `oid`
   - Internal composite primary key of `partition_key`, and `sort_key`, used to support write operations.
 It can be ignored; don't query it, and don't bother providing it when INSERTing into a table.
+- `mapped_attr`
+  - The name of a DynamoDB attribute which will be mapped to this PostgreSQL field.
+  - Currently this must be used only on fields that are part of the partition key, sort key, or a secondary index.
+In the future it may be extended to be usable on any column.
 - `partition_key`
-  - The partition key of the DynamoDB table.
-Any name can be used for the PostgreSQL column.
-Only string partition keys are supported currently.
-The option `partition_key` must be set to the name of the partition key on the DynamoDB table.
-It is highly recommended that when querying `dynamodb`, you provide an exact `partition_key` query condition.
-One field marked with `partition_key` option must be present.
-Foreign schema import will set the PostgreSQL field name to the DynamoDB sort key name, which often requires quoting if it is not entirely lower-cased and alphanumeric.
+  - Set to "true" to indicate that this is the partition key of the DynamoDB table.
+  - One field marked with `partition_key` option must be present.
+  - Foreign schema import will set the PostgreSQL field name to the DynamoDB sort key name, which often requires quoting if it is not entirely lower-cased and alphanumeric.
+  - Any name can be used for the PostgreSQL column.
+  - Only string partition keys are supported currently.
+  - The option `mapped_attr` must be set to the name of the partition key on the DynamoDB table.
+  - It is recommended that when querying `dynamodb`, you provide an exact query condition against this field, or another global secondary index; otherwise you will perform a full table scan which will be slower and more expensive.
   - A few query operations on the partition key will be translated into optimized DynamoDB queries.
     - An exact match (eg. `partition_key = 'abc'`) will be turned into a DynamoDB query.
     - Multiple exact matches (eg. `partition_key IN ('abc', 'def', 'hji')`) will be turned into multiple DynamoDB queries that are concatenated together.
 - `sort_key`
-  - The sort key of the DynamoDB table.
-Any name can be used for the PostgreSQL column.
-Only string sort keys are supported currently.
-The option `sort_key` must be set to the name of the sort key on the DynamoDB table.
-If the DynamoDB table has no sort key, this field can be omitted.
+  - Set to "true" to indicate that this is the sort key of the DynamoDB table.
+  - Any name can be used for the PostgreSQL column.
+  - Only string sort keys are supported currently.
+  - The option `mapped_attr` must be set to the name of the sort key on the DynamoDB table.
+  - If the DynamoDB table has no sort key, there is no need to provide a `sort_key` marked column.
   - Foreign schema import will set the PostgreSQL field name to the DynamoDB sort key name, which often requires quoting if it is not entirely lower-cased and alphanumeric.
   - Specific PostgreSQL query operations on the sort key will be translated into optimized DynamoDB queries.
 All other filters will result in records being downloaded and filtered in PostgreSQL.
 If multiple filters are performed, none will be translated into DynamoDB queries.
 Supported operations are:
     - single condition equality checks,